 Protect your ground planes

 You can also use high-frequency bypass capacitors between power and ground on sensitive components.
 The capacitors will reduce the charge injection and voltage differences between power and ground.
-Keep those capacitors and your TVS close to the components you are worried about protecting.
+Keep those capacitors and your TVS close to the components you are worried about protecting against static charges.

 Use a chassis ground